-Regardless of how you shoot, the brace height is something you should know if you’ll be using a compound bow.
+Regardless of how you shoot, the brace height is something you should know if you’re using a compound bow.
 It is a critical metric that affects the way all archers shoot, although not everyone seems to know about it.
 Your ability to find the best compound bow for shooting will depend on several factors, and the brace height is usually one of those.

-Compound Bow Brace Height: What Is It?
+Compound Bow Brace Heights: What Are They?

 In its simplest sense, the brace height is the distance between the bow’s string and the deepest part of its grip when it is at rest.

 When you hold a compound bow, that part of its frame that your hand clutches is the grip, although some archers call it the “throat” or “pivot.”
 The compound bow brace height measures the distance between this grip and the bowstring when the bow is not being fired.